-Based on its two manuals and different registers, the Pigalle harpsichord offers lots of unqiue sounds, sampled with 5 different register combinations, including the upper 8', lower 8' (principal 8'), the 4', both 8' as well as the "tutti" combination of both 8' registers and the 4' recorded together.
+Based on its two manuals and different registers, the Pigalle harpsichord offers lots of unique sounds, sampled with 5 different register combinations, including the upper 8', lower 8' (principal 8'), the 4', both 8' as well as the "tutti" combination of both 8' registers and the 4' recorded together.

 Like all harpsichords, the instrument is not touch-sensitive like a piano.
 However, not any given note will sound exactly the same twice due to different resonances of body and strings.

 Until now, many keyboards and samplers represented harpsichords by always triggering off the same digital sample, leaving a sterile sounding impression.
 In order to improve upon previous recreations and to pay tribute to the liveliness and depth of this antique instrument, we captured 8 variations of each note (4' register: 4 variations per note).

 Pigalle harpsichord: nameboard and manuals - photo by Andreas E. Beurmann

 The key release sounds are also of major importance: What was originally side noise is now often overlooked and even simply left out in artifical simulations, resulting in an abstract overall picture.
 Therefore, we recorded 4 release samples per note.

 Despite its age - close to 250 years - the harpsichord still remains in great condition.
 It is now available for your sampler, presented in its original Valotti tuning at 383 Hz (presets in 440 Hz also available).
 In addition, the library contains an essay in English by Dr. Andreas Beurmann, explaining both the historical and musical background of the instrument.